EnzymeAD/rustbook/src/motivation.md

 # Why Autodiff?

-We propose to add automatic differentiation to Rust.
-This would allow Rust users to compute the derivatives of arbitrary functions.
-This feature would open new opportunities for Rust in scientific computing, machine learning, and other fields.
+We propose to add [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to Rust.
+This would allow Rust users to compute derivatives of arbitrary functions, which is the essential enabling technology for [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
+This feature would open new opportunities for Rust in scientific computing, machine learning, robotics, computer vision, probabilistic analysis, and other fields.

-A few voices of autodiff users.
+## Case studies from autodiff developers/users

-Jan Hückelheim (Argonne National Lab, US):
+### Jan Hückelheim (Argonne National Lab, US):

-_Automatic differentiation (AD, also known as autodiff or back-propagation) has been used at Argonne and other national laboratories, at least, since the 1980s.
+> Automatic differentiation (AD, also known as autodiff or back-propagation) has been used at Argonne and other national laboratories, at least, since the 1980s.
 For example, we have used AD to obtain gradients of computational fluid dynamics applications for shape-optimization, which allows the automated design of aircraft wings or turbine blades to minimize drag or fuel consumption.
-AD is used extensively in many other applications including seismic imaging, climate modeling, quantum computing, or software verification._
+AD is used extensively in many other applications including seismic imaging, climate modeling, quantum computing, or software verification.
+>

-_Besides the aforementioned “conventional” uses of AD, it is also a cornerstone for the development of ML methods that incorporate physical models.
+> Besides the aforementioned “conventional” uses of AD, it is also a cornerstone for the development of ML methods that incorporate physical models.
 The 2022 department of energy report on Advanced Research Directions on AI for Science, Energy, and Security states that “End-to-end differentiability for composing simulation and inference in a virtuous loop is required to integrate first-principles calculations and advanced AI training and inference”.
-It is therefore conceivable that AD usage and development will become even more important in the near future._
+It is therefore conceivable that AD usage and development will become even more important in the near future.
 [1](https://www.anl.gov/sites/www/files/2023-05/AI4SESReport-2023.pdf)

-Prof. Jed Brown (UC Boulder, US):
+### Prof. Jed Brown (CU Boulder, US):

-_My primary applications are in computational mechanics (constitutive modeling and calibration), where it'll enable us to give a far better user experience than commercial packages, but differentiable programming is a key enabler for a lot of scientific computing and ML research and production._
+> My primary applications are in computational mechanics (constitutive modeling and calibration), where it'll enable us to give a far better user experience than commercial packages, but differentiable programming is a key enabler for a lot of scientific computing and ML research and production.

 # Background